John D'Agostino (financial services): Career

 After graduating from Harvard Business School, D'Agostino joined the New York Mercantile Exchange where he helped transition the floor to electronic trading.
 He became the exchange's youngest Head of Strategy and led the effort to create the Dubai Mercantile Exchange in partnership with the Dubai Government.
 D'Agostino's efforts led to the development of the first Middle East commodity derivatives exchange, which laid the foundations for accelerating the development of capital markets in the region.

 He subsequently served as Director of Corporate Development at Second Market and Director for hedge fund and private equity consulting at KPMG Advisory before joining Alkeon Capital Management.

 D'Agostino has written case studies used by Harvard University and has been a guest lecturer for INSEAD University.
 He currently lectures at Massachusetts Institute of Technology and Columbia Business School.
 In 2012, he was a speaker at the Australian Davos Forum in Hayman Island, Australia.
 He has guest lectured for the United States Navy on the topic of "financial exchange expansion as an indicator of shifting political power" and advised the Hong Kong Exchanges and Clearing on its successful $1.3 billion acquisition of the London Metal Exchange.
-D'Agostino also serves as the Chair of the New York City UK Consulate's Asset Management Commmitte.
+D'Agostino also serves as the Chair of the New York City UK Consulate's Asset Management Committee.